 What research questions will your laboratory focus on in the future?

-Wen Hsuan Chou: Our lab will focus on optimizing the Omics system for mammalian cells, exploring biocompatibility, shear stress effects, and droplet size optimization for biomedical applications.
+Chong Zhang : Our lab will further focus on the integration of additional droplet manipulation techniques, such as droplet splitting and merging, to expand the scope of biotechnology applications.

 Videographer: Obtain headshots for all authors available at the filming location.